Brandon-Gui123/html-calculator/Calculator Web Application.md

 Pressing the decimal button will place a period where the digit is.

 For example, if the display shows 1234, then pressing the decimal button places the decimal after 4.
 So numbers after 4 belong to the decimal place.

+If there are already 12 digits on the display, the decimal button does nothing.

+Also, if the decimal button is pressed but no additional digits are entered, then the decimal is ignored in calculations because there is no decimal portion for the number.

+If a decimal has already been placed on the display, additional presses of the decimal button are ignored.